ondemandenv/.github/profile/create-install-github-app.md

 Subscribe to events:
 ![img_10.png](img_10.png)

-Click on "Public page" to install App
+Click on "Public page" to install App, remember its App ID

 ![img_12.png](img_12.png)

 Get the installationID and keep it